-Digitization, industrial revolution 4.0, employees claiming for more flexible working times – We’re living in a world changing very fast every day.
+Digitization, industrial revolution 4.0, employees claiming for more flexible working times – We’re living in a world that is changing very fast every day.
 All those changes affect the world of work, too.
 How does the future of work look like?
-What kind of competences do we as human beings need to get along with this new world of work?
+What kind of competencies do we as human beings need to get along with this new world of work?
 And do we actually want that kind of future?
-I would like to find some answers for these questions.
-Therefore I will discuss some terms you can find in the topic of “the future of work”.
-Moreover I’m going to give a very practical example about how it’s like to work in the future – while being in the present.
+I would like to find some answers to these questions.
+Therefore I will discuss some terms you can find on the topic of “the future of work”.
+Moreover, I’m going to give a very practical example of how it’s like to work in the future – while being in the present.
 I will talk about working remotely, from home, flexible.
 But I’ll come to that later again.

 Talking about something without knowing the terms describing the topic?
 No way!
-That’s why I give a short introduction into the relevant terms.
+That’s why I give a short introduction to the relevant terms.

 Well, digitization is the reason why this blog post exists.
 Digitization has several meanings.
-On the one hand it means the changing process from analog to digital communication with the effect that more and more information are presented digitally.
-On the other hand digitization means the modification of instruments, tools or devices by digital techniques.
-Moreover we’re talking about digitization in general, when we talk about the changes, well, the upheavals in society coming along with the intensified use of digital technologies both in private and company environment.
+On the one hand, it means the changing process from analog to digital communication with the effect that more and more information is presented digitally.
+On the other hand, digitization means the modification of instruments, tools or devices by digital techniques.
+Moreover, we’re talking about digitization in general, when we talk about the changes, well, the upheavals in a society coming along with the intensified use of digital technologies both in private and company environment.
 (This definition is made by the German Gabler economy dictionary.)

 How often did you already hear this beginning of a sentence: “Due to digitization …”?
-In this context we often talk about digital revolution.
+In this context, we often talk about the digital revolution.

-The digital revolution started in the last third of the 20th century and describes the further automation and modernization both of industries and the private sector.
-People say all began with the invention of the micro chip.
+The digital revolution started in the last third of the 20th century and describes further automation and modernization of industries and the private sector.
+People say all began with the invention of the microchip.
 Since then computer networks are created, computers for each and every person are available.
-You also call this time the Iindustry 3.0.
+You also call this time Industry 3.0.
 Here you can find the definitions of Industry 1.0 up to Industry 4.0.

 Working Remotely and Home Office